enriqueesmith/Conditional-Profile-Card---JS/README.md

 # Conditional Profile Card

-This Conditional Profile Card was built using HTML, CSS, JavaScript, NodeJS and Webpack.
+This Conditional Profile Card was built using HTML, CSS, JavaScript, NodeJS, NPM Packages and Webpack.

 See the Live Demo here: https://enriqueesmith.github.io/Conditional-Profile-Card---JS.github.io/ .